desec-io/desec-stack/docs/dyndns/configure.rst

 ``https://update.dedyn.io/?username=<domain>&hostname=<domain>&password=<passwd>&myipv4=<ipaddr>&myipv6=<ip6addr>`` (Note that the placeholders in this URL must remain unchanged; your router will substitute them automatically.
-To find out the placeholder names for your router, please refer to the manual of your device.)
+To find out the placeholder names for your router, please refer to the manual of your device.
+Please remember that including login credentials directly in the URL like this will lead to credentials ending up in log files (URLs are logged for a few days) - which is why HTTP Basic authentication is recommended.)

 Option 2: Use ddclient
 ``````````````````````